ansermino/CodeLens/deliverables/iteration-01.review.md

  * Decided on the idea
  * Chose the key features or project will have.
- * Decided the role of each group member.
+ * Decided the general role of each group member.

 #### Goals and/or tasks that were planned but not met/completed:

- * For each goal/task, explain why it was not met/completed.
+ * We weren't been able to evaluate the time it would take us to complete back-end and front-end
-   e.g. Did you change your mind, or did y * From most to least important. ou just not get to it yet?
+ * We haven't assigned the exact goals to each group member(i.e, we split a group into back-end and front-end, but not more specific)

 ## Meeting Highlights

 Going into the next iteration, our main insights are: